eje24/coral/README.md

 # cytorch

-A PyTorch-inspired deep-learning framework in C.
+A PyTorch-inspired deep learning framework in C.

 Drawbacks:
 - no generic programming: hard to easily create tensors for different types. for now we'll just stick to floats